Table of Contents

 13. Post-Migration Monitoring

-- Use Google Analytics and Search Console to track traffic, performance, and any 404 errors.
+- Use Google Analytics and Search Console to track traffic, performance, and 404 errors.

-- Fix issues quickly to protect SEO and user experience.
+- Resolve issues promptly to maintain SEO and user experience.

 CMS Migration Project Plan

-Having a clear project plan helps avoid confusion, delays, and mistakes during migration.
-Here’s a simple project plan with key phases:
+Having a clear project plan helps prevent confusion, delays, and mistakes during migration.
+Here is a simple project plan with key phases:

 Phase 1: Planning

-- Define the scope (what will be moved).
+- Define the scope of what will be migrated.

-- List features needed in the new CMS.
+- List the features required in the new CMS.

 - Set a timeline and assign roles.